 - I keep my beans whole (but slit open), but you can also cut them into segments, it’s a matter of choice, if you are rushed for time in brewing, then cut into segments.

-- Then add beans to each bottle of bourbon or all of them to a large bottle.
+- Then add beans to each bottle of bourbon, or add them all to a large bottle.

-How Long Does it Take to Make Bourbon Extract?
+How Long Does it Take to Make Vanilla Extract?

-However, if you are planning on giving bourbon vanilla extract as gifts this holiday season, you need to get going!
+However, if you plan to give bourbon vanilla extract as gifts this holiday season, you need to get going!
 It takes a month for the flavors to infuse properly, and as Ina Garten says, 6 months is best!
 And when Ina talks, we listen! *wink-wink*

-Not to be bossy, but purchase your ingredients now and take the 5 minutes it takes to put it all together, it’ll do the work for you.
-Don’t forget to write your “brew” date on a tag.
+Not to be bossy, but purchase your ingredients now and take 5 minutes to put them all together.
+It’ll do the work for you.
+Don’t forget to write your “brew” date on a tag and give them

 - Replace regular vanilla in any recipe